Haritscode/Triveous/README.md

 <summary>
 Dummy data for Database
 </summary>
-Also, I'm Providing the dummy data which i had used for the developement of the api.
-You can directly import the data into your MYSQL Database using the .sql files present in the dir dbData.
-These data files are for most import tables i.e products and categories
+Also, I'm Providing the dummy data which i had used for the developement of theis API's.
+You can directly import the data into your MYSQL Database using .sql files present in the dir "dbData".
+These data files are for most import tables i.e products and categories which is to be imported for proper functioninig of the APIS.
 </details>

 <>